connectrpc/connectrpc.com/docs/faq.md

 ### Why generate Connect-specific packages?

-If you're familiar with Protobuf, you may have noticed that `protoc-gen-Connect-Go` behaves a little differently from many other plugins: rather than adding code alongside the basic message types, it creates a separate, Connect-specific Go package and imports the base types.
+If you're familiar with Protobuf, you may have noticed that `protoc-gen-connect-go` behaves a little differently from many other plugins: rather than adding code alongside the basic message types, it creates a separate, Connect-specific Go package and imports the base types.